 Here is the “skinny”: You are not very likely to receive scholarships and grants if you apply to business school.
 Quite simply, the business schools believe you will be able to repay the loans with your post graduate business school salaries.
 They therefore allocate the huge majority of their scholarship funds to other, lower-paying disciplines such as theology and anthropology.

 Do not let this deter you from applying though.
-You will be hard pressed to find an MBA (from a top business school anyway) who believes his or her b-school education was not a good financial investment.
+You will be hard pressed to find an MBA graduate (from any of the top business schools anyway) who believes his or her b-school education was not a good financial investment.